algal/swiftlinux/README.md

 ## What this does.

 These are just scripts which automate the instructions from the Swift website.
 The scripts themselves are pretty self-explanatory.
-The main tricky part is uploading and configuring a few development dependencies that cannot be installed automatically through apt-get.
+The main tricky part is downloading and install a few development dependencies that cannot be installed automatically through apt-get.
 These are version 3.6 of clang, and a more current version of cmake.

 ## Also, docker